When Is the Best Time

 Time of Day (Photography)

 Sunset is a great time for magical photos at Horseshoe Bend.
 However, ask ten people about the best time of day to photograph Horseshoe Bend, and you’ll get ten different answers.
 Sure, at certain times there might be a lot of shadows in your picture, which you might not like: Sunrise to Sunset Photo Series.
-However, it’s never bad, just different.
+Especially in the morning, you will have to deal with shadows in your photos.
+However, it’s never a bad time for photographs, just different.

-Be there around 8 AM (maybe a little earlier).
+Be at the Horseshoe Bend parking lot around 8 AM (maybe a little earlier).
 This is a perfect time before it starts to get busy.
 More people arrive between 9-10 AM.
 After 10 AM it starts to get heavily crowded with tour buses and everyone else arriving.

 Be there around sunset.
-Of course, it’s still super crowded.
-Wait until the sun goes down and the crowds will start to dissipate almost completely.
+Of course, it’s still super crowded and sunset is definitely the busiest time.
+Wait until the sun goes down and the crowds will start to dissipate almost completely at some point.
 You’ll have the place almost for yourself.
 Perfect for stargazing.
 Carry a flashlight for the short hike back up to the parking lot.

 If you head to the extreme left or the extreme right of the viewing point up there, you’ll get away from most others.
 It’s not the perfect spot in the middle anymore, but you can still take great photos.